Zauberman/Fraktole/README.md

 - **Goal Watchdog & Sub-Goals**: Break large initiatives into tracked sub-goals with self-healing watchdog loops and automated progression upon reaching `GOAL-MET:`.
 - **Integrated Browser Testing**: Embedded webview Test tab that the AI can navigate, capture console errors from, screenshot, and verify after fixes.
 - **Mobile Remote Companion**: Flutter Android client connecting over end-to-end local TLS/WSS to monitor agents, stream tiles, and review tasks on the go.
-- **13 Contrast-Tested Themes**: Built in the `oklch` color space with a curated 4-font typographic design system.

 ---